-(1) When tested, it appears that the air conditioning for the home is working well.
+(1) When tested, it appears that the air conditioning is working well.
 For your reference, there should be at least a 14 degree difference between the air at the return air register and where the cooled air enters the home from the supply air register to indicate normal functioning.
-In this case, there was a 29 degree difference.
+In this case, there was a 28 degree difference.